China leaders stage show of unity after expelling Bo

 The "Red China" site has been blocked to the many Chinese users who do not know how to get past censorship barriers.
 But China's version of Twitter, "Weibo", has also echoed with debate about Bo's dramatic downfall.

-"He won support from the underdogs of society and the radical intellectuals, and maybe even some within the party and the military," said Lai Hongyi, who teaches about contemporary China at the University of Nottingham.
-"That's probably quite polarising because you are not talking about just a few people but a segment of the whole of Chinese society and the establishment."
+"He won support from the underdogs of society and the radical intellectuals, and maybe even some within the party and the military," said Lai Hongyi, who teaches about contemporary China at the University of Nottingham in Britain.
+"That's probably quite polarizing because you are not talking about just a few people but a segment of the whole of Chinese society and the establishment."

 Bo's wife, Gu Kailai, and his former police chief, Wang Lijun, have already been jailed over the scandal stemming from the murder in November of British businessman Neil Heywood.